Top 10 Best Sticks for Electronic Drums

 It has its shortcomings, however.
 The two-color metallic logo can easily fade away.
 And drummers who are into jazz and light music may not be able to use it well because of the weight of the drumsticks.
 It’s a pair ideal for rockers.

 - Vic Firth 5B Kinetic Force Drum Sticks

 Drummers looking for an increase in speed should try the Vic Firth 5B kinetic force drumsticks.
 It is perfectly weighted, ideal for drummers who like to be aggressive.
-The weighted end of the Best Sticks for Electronic Drums booted by small metal inserts also contribute to that increase in hand speed, aside from allowing drummers to play longer.
+The weighted end of the Best Sticks booted by small metal inserts also contributes to that increase in hand speed, aside from allowing drummers to play longer.
 The small metal inserts particularly to improve the speed of the stick return, helping drummers boost their hand speed.

 But the small metal inserts don’t add significant weight to the drumsticks, so drummer should not be concerned at all with hand fatigue.
 This stick is around 16 inches long and weighs less than four ounces.

 However, most online reviews indicate that this is not the most durable drum stick around.
 Many drummers who’ve used it say that it can break easily, but do note that many of them admit that they are also hard hitters. drummers who want to be faster, then the price may not be such of an issue.

 Drummers who are wary of muscle tension and fatigue will love the Zildjian anti-vibe sticks.
 It’s like manna in heaven for musicians who are limited by physical issues and thus struggling to find their ideal pace and intensity.